Balmy-protocol/earn-core/src/vault/README.md

 ### Precision

 When working with tricky math like we explained before, it's very important that we don't lose precision.
-At the same time, we'd like to use the least amount of storage possible, so that all interactions are as cheap as possible.
+At the same time, we'd like to use the least amount of storage possible, so that all interactions continue to be cheap to execute.

 You can refer to [this file](./types/Storage.sol) to understand the different variable sized we chose.